Easy Korean Cucumber Salad (Oi Muchim)

-In a small bowl, mix together the gochugaru (Korean chili flakes), soy sauce, rice vinegar, sugar, toasted sesame oil, and minced garlic.
+In a small bowl, mix together 1 tablespoon gochugaru (Korean chili flakes), 1 tablespoon soy sauce, 1 tablespoon rice vinegar, 1 tablespoon sugar, 2-3 teaspoons toasted sesame oil, and the minced garlic.

 Mix Everything Together

-In a larger bowl, mix together the cucumber, green onions, toasted sesame seeds and the dressing until every cucumber slice is coated with the sauce.
+In a large mixing bowl, toss together the cucumber, green onions, toasted sesame seeds, and the dressing until every cucumber slice is coated with the sauce.

 Serve immediately, or let it sit and marinate for 5-10 minutes before digging in!

 To Make This Ahead of Time

 - If you use cucumbers with a lot of seeds like garden or field cucumbers (the dark green cucumbers with thick skin), remove the seeds by scraping them out with a spoon before using them to prevent them from being waterlogged.

 - If you find your cucumber skins are very tough, you can also peel it the skins off but any low-seed cucumbers will have a nicer crunch to them if you keep the skins on.